satbirsingh01/learning_material/git_for_gits.md

 `git checkout -- [file]`

-You will have seen HEAD in the git log, HEAD normally points at the branch you are working on but using `git checkout [commit_sha]` will create a 'detatched head state' where it points at a commit rather than a branch.
+You will have seen HEAD in the git log, HEAD normally points at the branch you are working on but using `git checkout [commit_sha]` will create a 'detached head state' where it points at a commit rather than a branch.
 New commits on detached heads occasionally get deleted by git so don't leave them rolling around forever.
 Once you have channelled your inner Henry VIII and detached the head, to then save any changes you make you will need to checkout to a new branch, commit, checkout to main and merge your new branch.

 ```